Are you confused about Specially Denatured Alcohol and Completely Denatured Alcohol? You’re on the right page.

 What is Specially Denatured Alcohol?

-SDA, or Specially Denatured Alcohol, is a solvent made from Specially Denatured Spirits (SDS).
-Manufacturers produce SDA by adding denaturants such as acetone, ethyl acetate, heptane, isopropyl alcohol, etc. And through that process, they render the liquid unsuitable for human consumption.
+SDA, or Specially Denatured Alcohol, is a solvent made from ethyl alcohol and other specific ingredients.
+Manufacturers produce SDA by adding denaturants such as denatonium benzoate, isopropyl alcohol and others.
+And through that process, they render the liquid unsuitable for human consumption.

 What are the Uses of Specially Denatured Alcohol?